Black History Month 2025: Past, Present and Future – a practical plan for your school

 Published on Updated on

-Why Black History Month matters
+Why Black History Month matters in schools

-Past, Present and Future – a simple framework for October
+The Past, Present and Future framework

-Past – reclaiming narratives
+Past: reclaiming narratives

 • Mary Seacole - pioneering nurse during the Crimean War.